lilou9221/mcgill_team2_capstone/docs/TROUBLESHOOTING.md

 - Check browser console for JavaScript errors
 - Try a different browser
 - Disable auto-open in config and open manually
+- Confirm that the HTML file is under 100 MB; larger files can take a while to open on slower machines

 ### Map shows no data